tcassar/settle/write_up/Design.md

 # Design

 QUESTIONS
 1) Ask about need to add data integrity (i have and its all sorted, does it need to go in here?)
-2) Enough on HCI?
+1) Enough on HCI?
-3) Enough on client side?
+2) Enough on client side? add error handling

 ## High Level System Design